Have questions or concerns about COVID-19? Call 1-800-BayCare and press 1 for BayCare's Nurse Triage.Available Monday-Friday, 8am-5pm.

 Is There a Treatment?

 There is no specific antiviral treatment for COVID-19.
 People with the virus can seek medical care to help relieve symptoms.
-Roughly 4 out of 5 of those infected experience only mild symptoms.
+Roughly four out of five people who are infected experience only mild to moderate symptoms.

 What is social distancing?